West Coast Main Line: Avanti West Coast

 The final table retraces the route specifically to indicate the many loops, branches, junctions and interchange stations on the core of the WCML.

 The North Wales Coast Line between Crewe and Holyhead is not electrified.
-Services between London, Chester and Holyhead are operated by Super Voyager tilting diesel trains.
-Formerly in the case of one of the Holyhead services, a Pendolino set was hauled from Crewe by a Class 57/3 diesel locomotive.
+Services between London, Chester and Holyhead are operated by bi-mode units; the route was formerly operated by Class 221 Super Voyager diesel-electric multiple units or, on occasions, a Pendolino set was hauled from Crewe to Holyhead by a Class 57/3 diesel locomotive.